Squid configuration directive http_port

 accelerators should consider the default.

-protocol= Protocol to reconstruct accelerated requests with.
+protocol= Protocol to reconstruct accelerated and intercepted

 ignore-cc Ignore request Cache-Control headers.

-Warning: This option violates HTTP specifications if
+WARNING: This option violates HTTP specifications if

 used in non-accelerator setups.